mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The instructions in this section apply for each `test`_ occuring in a test file loaded by the test runner.
 After processing a test, test runners SHOULD reset any internal state that resulted from doing so.
-For example, the entity map created for one test SHOULD NOT be shared with another.
+For example, the `Entity Map`_ created for one test SHOULD NOT be shared with another.

 If at any point while executing this test an unexpected error is encountered or